NickCis/nckweb.com.ar/content/blog/android-byod-staying-connected-without-losing-phone-control/index.md.md

 ## Unsynced way of working

 When the policy was enforced, mail, calendar and files stopped syncing on my personal device.
 At first, I thought that well, I'd never used google drive on the device, I often ignored mails but I would really suffer from not having the calendar.
 I'm a bit forgetful, so being able to have notifications about meetings and being able to check my daily schedule while commuting really helped me.

 My first try what just sharing my calendar to my personal account, this worked, but after some days, it stopped syncing.
 Sharing non public events was also forbidden to accounts that aren't from the organization.
 Then, I remember that Google allows to export calendars using a [Private Address](https://support.google.com/calendar/answer/37648?hl=en), but, as I couldn't find it, I concluded that it wasn't allowed.

+It makes sense enforcing protection over drive and email, but, I really couldn't understand why I wasn't allowed to have a read-only version of my work calendar on my phone, particularly when I'm allow to have slack.

+## Developers, developers, developers